lneuhaus/pysine/README.md

 PySine allows to play single tones on the PyAudio sound output in real time.

-This is useful e.g. for debugging, if
+This is always useful when no text output is available, for example for debugging multi-thread programs or calls to object destructors by Python's garbage collector.

 ## Installation